sumitr-tech/blockchain-scrapper/README.md

 ```

 Here, mnemonic is provided by the env variable.
 Since we are not storing the mnemonic is db, so we are taking a custom name for it, which can be used in later stages to easily identify the accounts.

+## Things Remaining
+* Bitcoin adapter for getting block transaction and sending funds
+* Internal transaction for ethereum